evanlucas/eyearesee-client/doc/settings.md

 * `key` Same thing that a [`<Map>`][] accepts
 * `val` Same thing that a [`<Map>`][] accepts

-Will emit the `'settingChanged'` event.
+Will emit the `'settingChanged'` event if _val_ is not strictly equal to the original value for _key_.

 ##### toJSON()